 stack-member-number (Optional) Display information for the specified stack member.
-The range is 1 to 9. chassis-mgmt (Optional) Display information about the enclosures in which the stack members are installed. detail (Optional) Display detailed information about the stack ring. neighbors (Optional) Display the neighbors for the entire switch stack. stack-ports (Optional) Display port information for the entire switch stack. stack-ring activity [detail] (Optional) Display the number of frames per stack member that are sent to the stack ring.
-Use the detail keyword to display the ASIC, the receive queues, and the number of frames per stack member that are sent to the stack ring. begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+The range is 1 to 9. detail (Optional) Display detailed information about the stack ring. neighbors (Optional) Display the neighbors for the entire switch stack. stack-ports (Optional) Display port information for the entire switch stack. stack-ring activity [detail] (Optional) Display the number of frames per stack member that are sent to the stack ring.
+Use the detail keyword to display the ASIC, the receive queues, and the number of frames per stack member that are sent to the stack ring. begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression . include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.